 - The high amount of beta-glucan lentinan in mushrooms is helpful in boosting the immune system and fighting against illnesses that attack the immune system, such as AIDS.

 - Mushrooms are an excellent source of copper.
 Copper is a heart-healthy nutrient, copper, which possesses properties for safeguarding the circular system.
 A small serving of mushrooms provides more than 20% of the daily copper requirement.

 - The fiber and certain enzymes present in mushrooms help in lowering cholesterol levels.
 Furthermore, the high lean protein amount in these healthful fungi, when digested, helps in burning cholesterol.

-- Mushrooms are among niacin-rich foods that assist in the prevention or delay of Alzheimer’s disease and other cognitive disorders.
+- Mushrooms are among the niacin-rich foods that assist in the prevention or delay of Alzheimer’s disease and other cognitive disorders.
 Niacin is also associated with interrupting the activity of homocysteine, an amino acid that elevates cholesterol and increases the risk of heart disease, stroke, and osteoarthritis.

 - They are beneficial for healing wounds and stabilizing blood glucose levels, due to the presence of zinc in adequate quantities.

 For those who have always thought of mushrooms as just another food option, you have more than one reason to include these yummy yet nutritious fungi in your diet.
 So, next time when you are out for veggie shopping, you know what to pick!